parthian-sterlet/mcot-kernel/readme.md

 MCOT implemented in C++ and it can be conventionally compiled in Linux or Windows operating system.
 To run MCOT user should compile the corresponding source code file.
-Files mcot_anchor.cpp and mcot.cpp respect to one-partner and many partners options for Position Weight Matrix (PWM) model of binding site.
+Files mcot_anchor.cpp and mcot.cpp respect to one-partner and many partners options for Position Weight Matrix (PWM) model of a binding site.
 File anchor_pro.cpp respects to to one-partner option, but it runs with arbitrary models of site, including not-PWM ones.

 ## Installation